Advancement via Individual Determination (AVID)

 Dr. Tori PineAVID Site CoordinatorAVID 7 Teacher

-This is my third year teaching our AVID 7 class.
+This is my fourth year teaching our AVID 7 class.
 I will also continue to serve as our school’s AVID Site Coordinator.
-I also teach French 1B at WMS.
+I also teach French at WMS.

-This summer I spent 4 days in Minneapolis, MN participating in AVID Summer Institute.
+This summer I spent 4 days in Orlando, FL participating in AVID Summer Institute.
 It was a great opportunity for me to expand my knowledge of best instructional strategies so that I can help our students prepare for a career in the 21st century global society.

 Other than participating in possibly the most inspiring professional development this summer, I enjoyed spending time with my family, especially with my toddler.
 It was a great time to recharge and refocus on what is important.
 I am looking forward to a new school year and making it a great year at West.Mrs.
 Lisa Joy InnissAVID 8 Teacher

-This is my second year teaching our AVID 8 class.
-I am also starting my 11th year teaching in Columbia.
+This is my third year teaching our AVID 8 class.
+I am also starting my 12th year teaching in Columbia.

-This summer I spent 4 days in Minneapolis, MN participating in AVID Summer Institute.
+This summer I spent 4 days in Orlando, FL participating in AVID Summer Institute.
 It was a great opportunity for me to expand my knowledge of best teaching instructional strategies so that I can help our students to become successful in the 21st century global society.

 Other than participating in possibly the most inspiring professional development this summer, I enjoyed spending time with my husband and my mom and dad, who live in Texas.
-It was also a great time to read some terrific YA books and take a graduate class about reading, writing, and teaching graphic novels.
+It was also a great time to read some terrific YA books.
 I am looking forward to a new school year and making it a great year at West.